 Definition of Tests

 There will be two main categories of test cases in both GroupA and GroupB of the Security Test.
 They are Valid and Invalid tests.
-Before starting the security test, the system clocks of the NPAC SMS simulator and the SOA and/or LSMS systems under test will be synchronized manually to meet the 5 minutes time variance requirement.
+Before starting the security test, the system clocks of the NPAC SMS ITP Tool and the SOA and/or LSMS systems under test will be synchronized manually to meet the 5 minutes time variance requirement.
 Testing the implementation of NTP (Network Time Protocol) is outside the scope of this Test Plan, since it is left up to the Service Providers or SOA/LSMS Vendors to select their own time source.
 However, the cmipDepartureTime field in the accessControl attribute will be checked in every PDU to verify that it is within the 5 minutes tolerance.
 The detailed description of all the security test cases is presented in Chapter 10.

 Valid Security Test